Mhz1376/MHZ-ngs-pipeline/statistical_models/external_tests/Fisher/README.md

 ## License

-This script is provided for research purposes.
-Please ensure compliance with individual package licenses.
+This pipeline is provided as-is for research purposes.
+Please ensure compliance with individual tool licenses.

 ## Support

-For questions or issues:
-1. Check the console output for detailed error messages
-2. Verify input data format and file paths
-3. Ensure all required packages are installed
-4. Review the troubleshooting section above
+For questions or issues with this pipeline, please check the documentation of individual tools or create an issue in this repository.